It’s hard to admit, but I never used to know how to let go of anger properly.

 If you are feel yourself about to get angry, remove yourself from the situation that is provoking you, or withhold all actions until you feel yourself in a completely tranquil state of mind.

 10) Do battle with yourself

 One of the key principles of cognitive behavioral therapy (CBT), a psychological intervention derived from stoicism which is used to effectively treat depression and anxiety, is the self-challenge.Typically thoughts carry us away with them.
 In CBT, we are instructed to challenge the validity of thoughts.
 Are they rational?
 Are they accurate?
 Do they contain any distortions?

 When it comes to anger, Seneca suggests we do something similar both with thoughts and our bodies:

 Do battle with yourself: if you have the will to conquer anger, it cannot conquer you.
 Your conquest has begun if it is hidden away, if it is given no outlet.
 Let us conceal the signs of it, and as far as is possible let us keep it hidden and secret.
 This will cost us a great deal of trouble (for it is eager to leap out and inflame the eyes and alter the face), but if it is allowed to display itself outside ourselves, it is then on top of us.
 In the lowest recess of the heart let it be hidden away, and let it not drive, but be driven.
 Moreover, let us change all its symptoms into the opposite: let the expression on our faces be relaxed, our voices gentler, our steps more measured; little by little outer features mould inner ones.

 By doing battle with ourselves, we may be able to change the course of our anger.
 We can think the opposite of the thought that drove us to this state and change our posture to that of a calm person.
-Ultimately, this power of this technique will come down to the level of willpower you have and the amount of energy you can muster in your pursuit to dispel anger.
+Ultimately, this power of this technique will come down to the level of willpower you have and the amount of energy you can muster in your pursuit to letting go of anger.

 11) Build a collection of anger case-studies